Banker to the Poor

 Banker to the Poor: Micro-Lending and the Battle Against World Poverty is an autobiography of 2006 Nobel Peace Prize Winner and Grameen Bank founder Muhammad Yunus.
 The book describes Yunus' early life, moving into his college years, and into his years as a professor at Chittagong University.
 While a professor at Chittagong University, Yunus began to take notice of the extreme poverty of the villagers around him.
 In 1976, Yunus incorporated the help of Maimuna Begum to collect data of people in Jobra who were living in poverty.
 Most of these impoverished people would take a loan from moneylenders to buy some raw material, using that raw material to create some product, and then selling back the good to the moneylender to repay the loan, earning a very meager profit.
-One woman interviewed made no more than two cents per day creating bamboo stools using this system.
-The list Begum brought back to Yunus named 42 women who were living on credit of 856 taka (which is equivalent to 27 U.S. dollars).
+One 21-year-old woman, Sufia Begum, who was interviewed, earned no more than two cents per day making bamboo stools under this system.The list Begum brought back to Yunus named 42 women who were living on credit of 856 taka (which is equivalent to 27 U.S. dollars).

 Upon seeing this data, Yunus found it regrettable that all it took was 856 taka to bring these women to self-sustainability.
 He decided to loan them his personal money with no collateral attached and no interest on the loan.
 After this money was all repaid, he continued to survey the community to see if this was a rare occurrence.
 He found that the cycle of essential enslavement to moneylenders was far too common throughout the country of Bangladesh.
 Yunus decided that something must be done.
 He went to his local bank and asked them to loan money to these poor and destitute borrowers.
 His local bank refused.
 He took the case clear up to the top bank in Dhaka, finally securing credit to loan to local borrowers.
 Thus, in January 1977, the Grameen Bank was born.